We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This paraben- and fragrance-free formula offers broad-spectrum SPF 30 protection.

 Blue Lizard is a well-known Australian brand — and Aussies take their sun care seriously.
 Designed for days when you’re surfing or swimming, this formula is water-resistant for up to 40 minutes and contains no coral-harming chemical ingredients.

 - not sweat-resistant

-- doesn’t contain hydrating hyaluronic acid or antioxidants as some of their other formulas do
+- doesn’t contain moisturizing ingredients like hyaluronic acid or antioxidants like other formulas do

 We know that wearing sunscreen is essential, especially when it comes to preventing skin cancer.
 You may still have questions about sunscreen, and it turns out that many people are using sunscreen incorrectly.

 The American Academy of Dermatology recommends using at least 1 ounce, or enough to fill a shot glass, to cover a full body.
 This amount will vary slightly but is a good place to start.

 Typically, an SPF of 30 or higher is considered safe and you’ll want to apply it to all bare skin.
 Don’t forget the ears and the tops of the feet!

 Wait at least 15 minutes from the initial application before going outside, and don’t forget to reapply every 2 hours.
 It’s important to wear sunscreen all year, even on cloudy days.